Czechs try to transform EU's relationship with Israel

 “Lapid has reversed Netanyahu’s policy of improving relations with Orban’s Hungary which damaged Israel’s reputation as a democracy,” says Berman.
 “He has taken a much more pragmatic attitude, he wants to create a dialogue with Europe and not create divisions,” he added.

-Last year the then Israeli Foreign Minister Gabi Ashkenazi attended the European Council in Berlin, the first time an Israeli had done so.
+Last year the then Israeli foreign minister Gabi Ashkenazi attended the European Council in Berlin, the first time an Israeli had done so.

 “EU and Israeli relations have improved quite significantly in the past year because of the new Israeli government,” Maya Sion-Tzidkiyahu of Mitvim told the IIR/Mitvim webinar.
 “The disagreements still remain but Israel is perceived now much more as an ally,” she added.